Recent FDA Guidance on the Distribution, Use, and Importation of Disposable Filtration Masks and Face Shields (updated June 30, 2020)

 * In this document, the FDA defines a “face mask” as “a mask … that covers the user’s nose and mouth and may or may not meet fluid barrier or filtration efficiency levels,” as distinguished from FFRs such as N95 respirators.

 EUAs for face masks and respirators.
-The FDA stated its intent to work with manufacturers on device-specific EUAs, as well as EUAs relating to the reprocessing and decontamination of face masks and respirators, in order to expedite authorization of these products and processes outside of normal regulatory channels.
+The FDA stated its intent to continue working with manufacturers on device-specific EUAs in order to expedite authorization of these products and processes outside of normal regulatory channels.
 The FDA invited interested stakeholders to supply listed information to CDRH-COVID19-SurgicalMasks@fda.hhs.gov to facilitate expedited approval through an EUA.
 Many face masks and respirators are already subject to generally applicable EUAs, as discussed below.

 Emergency Use Authorizations (EUAs) Relating to Face Masks, Face Shields, and Respirators